 - Be passionate about art, the Art Museum, and our mission, and share your enthusiasm with visitors

 - Enjoy connecting with people of all ages and all backgrounds

 Throughout the year, continuing education and special programs are designed for Museum Ambassadors:

 - Social events

-These programs are engaging, encourage camaraderie amongst the Ambassadors, and provide continuing education on the Museum’s exhibitions and collections.
+These programs are engaging, encourage camaraderie among the Ambassadors, and provide continuing education on the Museum’s exhibitions and collections.
 Ambassadors are not expected to be “experts” on art, but they should be knowledgeable about the Museum’s collections and be able to share an overview of all special exhibitions with visitors.
-Ambassadors are required to attend 6 special programs per year.
+Ambassadors are required to attend six special programs per year.

-New Ambassadors attend 2 training sessions, each 2 ½ - 3 hours, at the Art Museum.
+New Ambassadors attend two training sessions, each two and a half to three hours, at the Art Museum.
 The training includes tours of the collections, visitor service fundamentals, Museum information and resources, and Information Desk logistics and protocols.
 The training will provide all of the information you need to excel as an Ambassadors.

 For more information, email Brice Batchelor Hall at firstname.lastname@example.org.